ChanthMiao/ghc-wiki-mirror/working-conventions/bisection.md

 Stack's resolver specifies both stackage package set and GHC version.
 The GHC version can be set independently of resolver with the [compiler](https://docs.haskellstack.org/en/stable/yaml_configuration/#compiler) option.

-### Rebuild Less

-With either bisection method aim to minimise the work required to build GHC.

-With a `make` build, set `BuildFlavour=quick` in `mk/build.mk`.
-This file, copied from `mk/build.mk.sample` for your own build, will stick around as commits change.
-It's ignored.

 ## Manual Bisection

 Manual bisection allows for intervention at each step in the search to workaround problems in the build of GHC or your test case.
 Also if we see that a commit is trivial we can exclude it with skip without having to wait for anything to build.